aspose-cells/Aspose.Cells-Doc-md/english/gocpp/developer-guide/workbook-conversions/html/disable-exporting-frame-scripts-and-document-properties/_index.md

 {{% alert color="primary" %}}

-Aspose.Cells exports frame scripts and document properties while converting a workbook into HTML.
-The 8.6.0 version of Aspose.Cells for C++ introduces an option which allows you to optionally disable exporting frame scripts and document properties.
-Please use the HtmlSaveOptions.ExportFrameScriptsAndProperties property to disable the export.
+Aspose.Cells exports frame scripts and document properties when converting a workbook into HTML.
+The 8.6.0 version of Aspose.Cells for C++ introduces an option that allows you to optionally disable exporting frame scripts and document properties.
+Please use the `HtmlSaveOptions.ExportFrameScriptsAndProperties` property to disable the export.

 {{% /alert %}}

-## **Disable exporting frame scripts and document properties**
+## **Disable Exporting Frame Scripts and Document Properties**

 The following sample code allows you to disable exporting frame scripts and document properties.
-Once you convert a workbook into HTML, the output file will not contain any frame scripts and document properties.
+Once you convert a workbook into HTML, the output file will not contain any frame scripts or document properties.

 {{< gist "aspose-cells-gists" "b414abd53259bbc47d2c3c0fe985395b" "Examples-Go-CPP-DisableExportingFrameScriptsAndDocumentProperties.go" >}}